Feng Shui Basics

 Quick Answer

-The most common feng shui mistakes are usually simple house problems in disguise: blocked pathways, neglected repairs, crowded rooms, clutter that keeps collecting in important zones, and spaces trying to do too many jobs at once.
-Fixing those basics usually improves the home faster than buying new symbolic objects.
+The most common feng shui mistakes are simple house problems in disguise: blocked pathways, neglected repairs, crowded rooms, clutter that keeps collecting in important zones, and spaces trying to do too many jobs at once.
+Fixing those basics often improves the home faster than buying new symbolic objects.

 A lot of bad feng shui is less mysterious than it sounds.
 It often looks like a home that is harder to arrive through, harder to move through, harder to rest in, or harder to maintain than it needs to be.
 That is why the most common mistakes are also some of the most practical ones.

-This page is different from a basic rules guide because it starts with the symptoms.
-If the house feels heavy, flat, stale, or oddly stressful, one of these patterns is usually involved.
+If the house feels heavy, flat, stale, or oddly stressful, one of these patterns is often involved.
 The good news is that most of them are fixable without redesigning the entire home.

 Whole-home feng shui improves quickly when the basic friction points are handled first.